When I run python in a Linux environment, I get the error "SyntaxError: Non-ASCII character '\xe3' in file…" error.

-The version of Python is 2.7.5.
-This is Python pre-installed in CentOs.
-CentOs version is "CentOS Linux release 7.3.1611 (Core)".
+The Python version is 2.7.5.
+This is the pre-installed version of Python in CentOs, and the CentOs version is "CentOS Linux release 7.3.1611 (Core)".

 SyntaxError: Non-ASCII character '\xe3' in file /●●●/owner.py on line 15, but no encoding declared; see http://www.python.org/peps/pep-0263.html for details

 An error is thrown if the comments or standard output string contains a non-English language such as Japanese or a string of symbols such as emoticons.

 That is, if the .py file contains a non-English language.

 It happens even if you create it in UTF-8, because Python is designed to recognize ASCII code by default.

 I said "non-English" earlier, but it's more accurately "non-ASCII code".

 This is 32 2-byte characters.
 (Alphabetic and symbolic, DEL and other codes)

 Add one more line and a quick fix

 Add the following to the first line of the .py file